ssowri1/SPDashBoard-Gauge/README.md

 **USAGE**

 - Drag and drop the Gaugh folder to your project and initialize it.
-- then set the frame size for your appropriate devices. and let's give the Notification name for every notifier using extention.
+- then set the frame size for your appropriate devices.
+- let's give the Notification name for every notifier using extention.
+- You're done.
+Go Ahead :-)

 **Assign the value for Speedometer**